Learn How to Manage Your Anger

 Emotions themselves are neither good nor bad.
 They each convey meaning to you and provide valuable information.
-The feeling of anger is not the problem; instead the issues that arise are most often the result of not expressing your anger well or using it to impact other people negatively.
+The feeling of anger is not the problem; instead, the issues that arise are most often the result of not expressing your anger well or using it to impact other people negatively.

-Many people falsely believe that anger should “let out” for you to be healthy, or that you cannot control feeling angry.
+Many people falsely believe that anger should be “let out” for you to be healthy, or that you cannot control feeling angry.
 While it is true that you should not suppress emotions, venting is not a healthier option.
 This type of behavior just fuels your frustration and is not a productive solution to your situation.
-And while it is true that you cannot always control how you feel toward a situation or a person, you can control how you allow that anger to influence your behaviors and choices.
+While it is true that you cannot always control how you feel toward a situation or a person, you can control how you allow that anger to influence your behaviors and choices.

 Understanding Anger Management